AprilGar/sqr_lab_football/tasks.md

 SELECT * FROM divisions WHERE name = 'Bundesliga'; -- code is D1
 SELECT COUNT(*) FROM matches WHERE division_code = 'D1' AND hometeam = 'Freiburg' OR awayteam = 'Freiburg'; --count = 459

+-- CHECK THIS - SOLUTION HAS DIFFERENT NUMBER
 ```

 5) Find the unique names of the teams which include the word "City" in their name (as entered in the database)